 Ovid Healthstar is comprised of data from the National Library of Medicine's (NLM) MEDLINE and former HealthSTAR databases.
 It focuses on both the clinical and non-clinical aspects of health care delivery and contains citations to the published literature on health services, technology, administration, and research.

 Genealogical research tool containing local history books, Federal Census data sets from 1790-1930, Revolutionary War Pension and Bounty Land Warrant Application File, and PERSI, the PERiodical Source Index of genealogy and local history periodicals.
-Years of Coverage: 1700s - Current
+Content spans: 1700s - Current

 Covers the history of the world from 1450 to the present (excluding the United States and Canada).
 All abstracts are written in English.
 Historical Abstracts also includes book reviews from journals in the field and abstracts of dissertations completed worldwide.
-Years of Coverage: 1960 - Current.
+Content spans: 1960 - Current.

 Access is limited to 6 users at a time.